caro401/kiara_plugin.sample_plugin/docs/README.md

 AUTHOR EMAIL IN COOKIECUTTER IS NOT OPTIONAL

-remember to tell users to enable github actions for repo if publishing/linting - go to actions tab, click enable
+remember to tell users to enable github actions for repo if publishing/linting - go to actions tab, click enable remember to tell users to enable github pages (if public repo/paid?)

+> On GitHub, go to your repository’s Settings tab and find the Pages section of the settings.
+Choose GitHub Actions as the Source of your site.